This post was last updated on 3 months ago at 3 months ago

 The advice I’ve given to a few people I’ve had face to face conversations with lately, is to be clear with people that your intent is to learn and converse.
 Make sure they know you don’t know everything and are more than willing to be proven wrong or asked for clarification or other insights you may not have considered.
 I believe that’s the essence of social learning.

 I talked earlier about filters.
 One of mine is authenticity and humility.
 I look for people who don’t know everything and ask people to poke holes in their ideas.
 I also don’t mind and actually appreciate the odd spelling or grammatical error because in real conversations we all misspeak.
 We ‘umm” and “ahh” and occasionally fumble over our words.
-Of course the beauty of a blog or any type of written work is the power to edit and revise.
+Of course the beauty of a blog or any type of written work is the power to edit and revise, as per all proofreader jobs out there.
 I do take advantage of that and actually proofread and edit most of my posts including this one.
 I make enough mistakes it’s hard to catch them all.
 That said, I don’t let a few unfinished thoughts get in the way of a potential conversation.
 I hope that after almost 1,000 posts in the past 9 years that I’ve learned to be a decent writer but I also know others are much more brilliant that I and yet that has no bearing on whether or not I click publish.
 My goal is to share something I’m interested in and invite others to make it better or more clear or simply take it and use it however they like.

 Like you, I see and hear things that spark my interest.
 Sometimes, like in this case, it’s a few conversations I have face to face that I think might be of value to others.
 Other times, it’s things that bug me.
 Sometimes it’s other people’s work that I want to share.
 Occasionally it’s a question I have.
 I shouldn’t have to tell you that you have something to share.
 Twitter is a little less intimidating although I have talked to teachers who are fearful clicking send on a tweet.
 The blog is much more about you and your ideas.
 I hear people are so fearful to click publish they literally sweat.
 I think one of the reasons I don’t sweat is because 9 years ago, I began to understand that the word publish didn’t mean what it used to mean.
 I didn’t fully get that but understand it more and more.
 It’s unfortunate that still many people don’t get it and have developed very odd filters to determine value.
 I should do a better job of proofreading but I won’t obsess about it and the risk of not sharing.
 It’s not worth it.